 - European Parliament– based at Brussels (Belgium), there are 751 members in the parliament, their function is to discuss and vote all the laws that have been proposed by EC

-- Council of European Union- based at Brussels (Belgium), It is where the government of each member country will have their say and hold discussions as to in what political direction should the EU be moving.
-Usually the deals are signed at the end of the discussions
+- Council of European Union– based at Brussels (Belgium), It is where the government of each member country will have their say and hold discussions as to in what political direction should the European Union be moving.
+Usually, the deals are signed at the end of the discussions

 - European Court of Justice- based at Luxembourg.
 The function is to make sure that all the member states abide by the rules and regulations; will also come into picture if there are any frictions between the above three institutions.

-- It became a member country in 1973 and held the first referendum in regards to EU in 1975 (when they voted to stay in EU)
+- It became a member country in 1973 and held the first referendum in regards to the EU in 1975 (when they voted to stay in the EU)

 - Today the arguments in favor of BREXIT have increased because the representatives of BRITAIN are of the opinion that the EU over the decades has undergone a lot of transformation and has taken away the powers of Britain to decide on various matters

 - Some of the reasons for Britain to seek BREXIT are